Graphs and Their Clique Complexes Are Pseudotopological Weakly Homotopy Equivalent: Introduction

-In this article, we continue the development of homotopy theory in pseudotopological spaces begun in \cites{Rieser_2021,Rieser_arXiv_2022}, and we prove that every graph $X$ has the same weak homotopy type as its Vietoris-Rips complex $|VR(X)|$.
-To achieve this, we define an intermediate pretopological space $R(X)$ (\autoref{def:GraphRealizations}), which is a simplicial complex with a modified closure structure such that (1) there is a continuous inclusion of the vertices of $X$ into $R(X)$, (2) $R(X)$ is strong homotopy equivalent to the graph, and (3) $R(X)$ is weak homotopy equivalent to the geometric realization $|VR(X)|$ of the Vietoris-Rips complex of $X$.
-The construction of the weak homotopy equivalence further requires that we construct three transformations of functions $f:Y \to R(X)$, which are the key to the proof: \begin{itemize} \item \textbf{the discrete modification} (\autoref{def:DiscModification}), which sends a map $f$ with codomain $R(X)$ to one whose image lies only in $X \subset R(X)$;
+In this article, we continue developing homotopy theory in pseudotopological spaces, as Rieser begun in \cites{Rieser_2021,Rieser_arXiv_2022}.
+We prove that every graph $X$ is weakly homotopy equivalent to its clique complex $\GRCC{X}$.
+To achieve this, we define an intermediate pretopological space $\iGR{X}$ (\autoref{def:GraphRealizations}), which is a simplicial complex with a modified closure structure.
+This structure ensures such that (1) there is a continuous inclusion from the vertices of $X$ into $\iGR{X}$, (2) $\iGR{X}$ is strongly homotopy equivalent to the $X$, and (3) $\iGR{X}$ is weakly homotopy equivalent to the geometric realization of the clique complex of $X$, denoted by $\GRCC{X}$.
+The construction of the weak homotopy equivalence further requires us to construct three transformations of functions $f:Y \to \iGR{X}$, which are the key to the proof. \begin{itemize} \item \textbf{The discrete modification} (\autoref{def:DiscModification}), which sends a map $f$ with codomain $\iGR{X}$ to a map whose image lies entirely within $X \subset \iGR{X}$.

-\item \textbf{the flood} (\autoref{def:Flood}), which expands the preimage of a vertex $v \in X \subset R(X)$ in order to create a neighorhood $U$ of $f^{-1}(v) \subset Y$ small enough so that the image of every element in $U$ is contained in the closure of the image of any of its points;
+\item \textbf{The flood} (\autoref{def:Flood}), which expands the preimage of a vertex $v \in X \subset \iGR{X}$ to create a neighborhood $U$ of $f^{-1}(v) \subset Y$ that is small enough so that the image of every element in $U$ is contained in the closure of the image of any of its points.

-\item \textbf{the convex transformation} (\autoref{def:ConvexTransformation}), which converts maps $f:Y \to R(X)$ whose image is in $X \subset R(X)$ into a simplicial map from a triangulation of $Y$ to $R(X)$. \end{itemize} We study the properties of each of these transformations in turn, which we then use in combination for the proof of our main result.
-The critical property of each is that these transformations, when applied to a continuous maps from a triangulizable compact metric space, produce a continuous map.
+\item \textbf{The convex transformation} (\autoref{def:ConvexTransformation}), which converts maps $f:Y \to \iGR{X}$ whose image is in $X \subset \iGR{X}$ into a simplicial map from a triangulation of $Y$ to $\iGR{X}$. \end{itemize} We study the properties of each of these transformations in turn, and then we use in combination to prove our main result.
+The critical property of each transformation is that, when applied to a continuous map from a triangularizable compact metric space, they produce a continuous map.

-Applying the flood transformation after the discrete modification uses the same fundamental idea as that studied in digital homotopy to find the second homotopy group for the digital sphere \cite{Lupton2023DigitalHom}.
-In contrast to that paper, whose domain is the lattice $\mathbb{Z}^2$ and the distances are discrete, in this paper, the domain will be a triangulizable compact metric space, in particular $S^n$ and $S^n\times I$.
+Using the flood transformation after the discrete modification employs the same fundamental idea as that studied in digital homotopy to determine the second homotopy group for the digital sphere \cite{Lupton2023DigitalHom}.
+Unlike that paper, which uses the lattice $\Z^2$ as the domain and discrete distances, this paper uses a triangularizable compact metric space as its domain.
+More specifically, it uses $S^n$ and $S^n\times I$.